farhankarim/100daysofmlcode-farhankarim/README.md

 ## Day18

 Completed chapter 2 from the book i am reading [An Introduction to Statistical Learning with Applications in R by James, G](https://www.springer.com/gp/book/9781461471370).Pre-work for learning math behind linear regression.

+## Day19

+Completed chapter 3 from the book i am reading [An Introduction to Statistical Learning with Applications in R by James, G](https://www.springer.com/gp/book/9781461471370).Pre-work for learning math behind linear regression.